Seji64/SniDust/README.md

 ### Spoof all domains

-If you don't want to maintain a list of domains and you just want to spoof everything set `SPOOF_ALL_DOMAINS` to `true`
+If you don't want to maintain a list of domains and you just want to spoof everything set `SPOOF_ALL_DOMAINS` to `true` **WARNING:**: As a result, the COMPLETE traffic runs through your VPS - this is not the optimal use of SniDust.
+Only the traffic needed to cloak the GeoLocation should flow through SniDust

 ```yaml
 version: '3.3'